HDFGroup/hsds/docs/design/azure/azure.md

 When running HSDS on a single VM using Docker, there should be no differences between AWS and Azure as far as how containers are set (i.e. the same docker-compose configuration should work for both).

 For running HSDS in a self-managed Kubernetes cluster, this should also work the same way on Azure.
 In addition, both Amazon and Microsoft offers a supported Kubernetes services: AWS EKS and Azure AKS.
-But self-hosted Kubernetes, vs AWS EKS vs. Azure should work the same way via the Kubernetes API and command line tools (e.g. kubectl), so we won't address Kubernetes differences here.
+But self-hosted Kubernetes, vs AWS EKS vs. Azure should have minimal differences given common Kubernetes API and command line tools (e.g. kubectl), so we won't address Kubernetes differences here.

 In addition, AWS Lambda is under consideration as a means to accelerate some operations in HSDS.
 Azure offers an equivalent to AWS Lambda, known as "Azure Functions" (https://azure.microsoft.com/en-us/services/functions/).
 Since Lambda is not currently being used in HSDS, we will not address how Azure Functions would be supported in this document though.